 The next role that I considered was that of a content editor at one of the biggest fast-fashion retailers in the world.
 Although working there would weigh on my conscience, it also meant that my previous experience would not be disregarded.
-However, I didn’t pass the interview with the hiring manager and HR rep, so I was mercifully spared from a moral dilemma.
+However, I didn’t get past the first interview stage (with the hiring manager and HR rep), so I was mercifully spared from a moral dilemma.
 Then, I focused my efforts on another application as a UX writer at a tech company.
 After telling me that the offer was on its way, the HR rep ghosted me for a week.
 It turned out that at the very last minute, an internal applicant emerged and was ultimately awarded a transfer.
 When the application fell through, I was unaffected, only slightly dismayed because I couldn’t resign as quickly as I wanted to.

 Although I had to start my job search from scratch once again, I was uncharacteristically optimistic.
 It was like a world of possibilities opened up, which was strange because I ought to have felt that way the entire time.
 I even applied for my “dream job”, a copywriting role at a circular fashion start-up based in Paris, France.
 I was quickly rejected because I lacked a work visa but even then, I was inspired and enjoyed the brief period of imagining myself in a role that excited me.
 Thankfully, the next set of opportunities that I explored was more aligned with my vision for my career.